 Dean Hall – Adventure Swimmer, Life Coach

 Note from Beads of Courage: We are honored to have Dean Hall as an Official Ambassador of the Beads of Courage Summer Challenge.
-You can join Dean this summer by taking part in the challenge to log 100 miles of physical activity and raise $100 by the end of summer, September 22.
+You can support the Team Beads of Courage Summer Challenge through September 22.
+Thanks for helping Dean and all our Team BOC Summer Challengers make their miles matter more as we honor brave Beads of Courage members!

 Team Beads of Courage 2022 Summer Challenge Ambassador